-With cloud computing on the rise, the days of on-premise software seems like history.
+With cloud deployment continuing to take off, the days of on-premise software seems like history.
 Gartner predicts the worldwide public cloud services market will grow 18 percent this year alone, with no signs of stopping.
-This could easily be because businesses are starting to understand the added value that Software-as-a-Service (SaaS), Platform-as-a-Service (PaaS), and Infrastructure-as-a-Service (IaaS) bring to business workflows as far as day-to-day business activity in today’s rapidly changing environment.
+This could easily be because businesses are starting to understand the added value that Software-as-a-Service (SaaS) bring to business workflows as far as day-to-day business activity in today’s rapidly changing environment.

 Tip 1.
 Be careful when selecting a solution